A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Pattern-Stratified Prediction-Powered Inference

-Unlike the empirical estimating equations for the complete data in Equation (\ref{eq:full_data_estimating_equations}), an estimated propensity score model $\widehat{\bpi}(\cdot)=\{\widehat{\pi}_k(\cdot),k=1,\ldots, K, \infty\} \in \R^{K + 1}$ parameterized by $\vomega \in \R^{d_{\pi}}$ is introduced in Equation (\ref{eq:general_missing_pattern_ee}) to account for the missing mechanism of the MAR.
+where $I(A)=1$ if the statement $A$ is true and $I(A)=0$ otherwise.
+Unlike the empirical estimating equations for the full, complete data in Equation (\ref{eq:full_data_estimating_equations}), an estimated propensity score model $\widehat{\bpi}(\cdot)=\{\widehat{\pi}_k(\cdot),k=1,\ldots, K, \infty\} \in \R^{K + 1}$ parameterized by $\vomega \in \R^{d_{\pi}}$ is introduced in Equation (\ref{eq:general_missing_pattern_ee}) to account for the missing mechanism of the MAR.
 Specifically, the $k$-th element in $\widehat{\bpi}(\cdot)$, i.e., $\widehat{\pi}_{k}(\cdot)$ represents the estimated probability of $k$-th missingness patterns, and similarly for the pattern $\cC = \infty$; we have $\mathbf{1}^\top \widehat{\bpi}(\cdot) = 1$.
-The form of propensity score models have been well studied in the semiparametric and missing data literature.
-Specifically, ~\citet{robins1994estimation, tsiatis2006semiparametric} propose to model the monotone missingness patterns with discrete hazard function; ~\citet{sun2018inverse} model each missingness pattern with a submodel to deal with the non-monotone missingness pattern setting.
-Nevertheless, the identification and estimation of such propensity score model remain challenging, especially when multiple missingness patterns occur.
+The form of propensity score models has been well studied in the semiparametric and missing data literature.
+Specifically, ~\citet{robins1994estimation, tsiatis2006semiparametric} propose to model the monotone missingness patterns with a discrete hazard function; ~\citet{sun2018inverse} models each missingness pattern with a submodel to deal with the non-monotone missingness pattern setting.
+Nevertheless, the identification and estimation of such propensity score models remain challenging, especially when multiple missingness patterns occur.
 Because under MAR, different missingness patterns may depend on different subsets of variables in the dataset.
 Investigation into the identification and estimation of the propensity score models is beyond the main scope of this paper.
-We leave empirical investigation of PS-PPI against propensity score models misspecification in Section~\ref{sec:experiments}, and detailed discussion of the challenges in building propensity score models in Section~\ref{sec:discussion}.
-In this work, we assume that the propensity score model is correctly specified when it is unknown.
+We leave empirical investigation of PS-PPI against propensity score models misspecification in Section~\ref{sec:experiments}, and discuss challenges in building propensity score models in Section~\ref{sec:discussion}.
+In this work, we follow \citet{sun2018inverse} and assume that the propensity score model is correctly specified when it is unknown.
 For the underlying true propensity score model, we assume that $\pi_\infty(\cdot)$ is bounded away from 0.
-Note that assuming $\pi_k(\cdot), k \in \{1, \cdots, K\}$ to be bounded away from 0 is technically trivial since if, for example, $k$-th missingness pattern has $\pi_k(\cdot) = 0$ given any $G_k(\vY_i)$, then we will not observe such missingness pattern and will not include it in the estimating procedure.
+Note that assuming $\pi_k(\cdot), k \in \{1, \cdots, K\}$ to be bounded away from 0 is technically trivial since if, for example, $k$-th missingness pattern has $\pi_k(\cdot) = 0$ given any $G_k(\vY_i)$, we will not observe such missingness pattern and will not include it in the estimating procedure.
 Furthermore, we assume the estimation of $\vomega$ can be formulated as obtaining $\widehat{\vomega}$ by solving